mousepawmedia/pawlib/docs/source/core/flexarray.rst

     FlexArray<int>* temps_low;
     temps_low = new FlexArray<int>;

-    //Declaring in one line is invalid
-    FlexArray<int>* temps_low; = new FlexArray<int>;
+    // Declaring in one line is invalid FlexArray<int>* temps_low; = new FlexArray<int>;

 Adding Elements